• Skip to primary navigation

 If you know that you only use certain ingredients now and then, opting to buy them frozen means you can keep them for long periods of time and just use them when you like – without worrying about them going bad.
 Frozen berries are a particular godsend for me, since soft fruits normally don’t have a huge shelf life!

-Frozen Fruits and Frozen Vegetables are Better for Juicing
+Frozen Fruits and Vegetables are Better for Juicing

-When fresh produce gets frozen, its structure is weakened.
+When fresh fruits get frozen, its structure is weakened.
 It doesn’t have the same integrity that it used to.
 If you tried to eat fruit or veggies like this, you’d be left with a mushy mess that was not appetising at all.

-However, if these same ingredients are juiced, it’s a different story.
+However, if you juice frozen fruit and veg, it’s a different story.

 Frozen fruit and frozen vegetables are ideal for juicing because they have a higher yield of juice.
 The cells inside your ingredients collapse more easily and that means they release more juice – which is great!
 You’ll likely notice a big difference – just remember what we said earlier, thawing your ingredients before using them is important so don’t skip that step.